-A reliable, fast broadband service is now as essential to the success of a business as capital, a solid business plan and hard-working staff.
+A reliable, fast broadband service is now as essential to the success of a business as capital, a solid business plan and a team of employees.

 But does every business require a specialised business broadband connection?
-Or can you get by with a cheaper, home broadband service?
+Or if you're running a smaller business, or a business from your home, can you get by with a cheaper home broadband service?

-To figure out whether home or business broadband is right for you, read on to learn about the essential differences between the two, as well as some of the pitfalls businesses could face if they choose a residential service.
+This guide will take you through the essential differences between home and business broadband, as well as the difficulties businesses could face if they choose a residential service.

 Service guarantees with residential broadband are much less common.
 And if providers do offer these guarantees, the timeframe in which they promise to get you back up and running is much longer.

-Business broadband customer support staff also prioritise business broadband callers, so you won't be stuck in a queue waiting to speak to an operator like you might if you chose a residential broadband provider.
+Business broadband customer support staff also prioritise business broadband callers, so there’s less chance of you being stuck in a queue waiting to speak to an operator.

 The likes of BT and TalkTalk prioritise business broadband traffic over residential broadband customers.

-The result is that the speed and quality of your connection won't be affected by other customers' usage patterns, such as your neighbour who downloads lots of HD video, and won't slow down at busy times of day, keeping your business up and running smoothly.
+The result is that the speed and quality of your connection won't be affected by other customers' usage patterns, such as a neighbour downloading lots of HD video.
+This also means it won't slow down at busy times of day, keeping your business running smoothly.

 Business broadband routers also provide higher levels of security, including a VPN server and firewall, and filter content, too.

-Choose a residential broadband service and you'll get a dynamic IP address (this is a unique number to identify your computer).
-This means that your IP address will change every time you connect to the internet.
+A residential broadband service gives you a dynamic IP address.
+This is a unique number to identify your computer, so your IP address will change every time you connect to the internet.

 With a static IP address, you can:

-Host your own server, which is vital if your business needs to receive large files and ensures clients can connect to your server without complications.
+Host your own server, which is vital if your business needs to receive large files.
+Plus, it ensures clients can connect to your server without complications.

 Host your own website or domain name server.